navipartner/docs/content/en/docs/entertainment/ticket/how-to/ticket_to_coupon/index.md

     The coupon is created and archived automatically.
 You can view the coupon using the **View Ticket Coupons** action in the **Ticket List** or find it under **Archived Coupons**.

-   {{< alert icon="❗" text="The Ticket to Coupon functionality is legally classified as a single-purpose voucher.
+   {{< alert icon="❗" text="This type of tickets is legally classified as a single-purpose voucher.
 Unlike multi-purpose vouchers, which do not specify a purpose and can be redeemed for various items or services, single-purpose vouchers explicitly state their intended use.
 This distinction impacts accounting and tax treatment.
-Organizations implementing this feature must ensure an accounting decision is made regarding how income from sold tickets is booked or deferred.
-Since single-purpose vouchers define their specific use, VAT is applicable at the time of sale, as opposed to multi-purpose vouchers, which defer VAT calculation until redemption.
+Organizations implementing this feature must ensure an accounting decision is made regarding how income from sold tickets is booked or deferred. <br/> <br/> Since single-purpose vouchers define their specific use, VAT is applicable at the time of sale, as opposed to multi-purpose vouchers, which defer VAT calculation until redemption.
 Please consult your tax and accounting advisors to ensure compliance with applicable regulations."/>}}